 Practice Tests provide information to help students identify academic skills that need improvement while there is still time to make an impact.
 Students register for practice tests in the HHS Student Store.
-These practice tests include:

-PSAT/NMSQT Focusing on the content students learn in the classroom, they will reflect strong instruction - in Math, English Language Arts, Science, History, and Social Studies - and relate directly to the skills research shows are essential for college and career readiness.
+PSAT/NMSQT Focusing on the content students learn in the classroom, they will reflect strong instruction - in Math, English Language Arts, Science, History, and Social Studies - it relates directly to the skills research shown to be essential for college and career readiness.
 It is used by the National Merit Scholarship Corporation (must be a junior to qualify).
 PSAT has partnered with KHAN ACADEMY, to create a free study plan especially for each student: www.khanacademy.org/sat